 Since its founding as a Washington State non-profit civic organization in 1908, the Spokane County Bar Association (SCBA) has continuously served its attorney members.
-Today nearly 900 local attorneys voluntarily join the collegial SCBA.
+Today over 1000 local attorneys voluntarily join the collegial SCBA.
 Member attorneys have unique opportunities for professional growth, connections and support, social events, continuing legal education, pro bono opportunities, leadership development and member benefits.
 The SCBA also provides services to attorneys outside of the region, paralegals, and other legal professionals.

 The SCBA is centered in Spokane, Washington.
 Spokane is resource rich with four distinct seasons and accompanying outdoor activities, a continuing core district expansion with a multi-university district, Fairchild Air Force Base and as the central Pacific Northwest medical hub.